amit-karmakar06/Wonderlust/README.md

 npm i or npm install
 ```

-Run this file in your
+Run this file in your computer

 ```
 node app.js
 ```